Last Updated on September 6, 2023 by Tim Wells

-The entire process took exactly three minutes on my device, so you’ve got time to grab some coffee.
+The entire process took exactly three minutes on my device, so you have time to grab a coffee.

 If you want to keep tabs on what’s going on, the status bar will slowly increase while it’s working.
 It will also give you an idea of the specific task it’s working on.

 Once the status bar turns green, you’ll see a message saying 100% Burning Successfully.

 At this point, you can click the Stop button to safely disconnect your Android TV box and remove the USB-OTG cable.

 Once you reboot your device, you’ll need to go through the setup process again, just as you did when you first purchased the device.
 We have a great guide on how to set up your Android TV box quickly and easily.